-Dates: Winter Session: January 13th, February 10th, March 9th Time: 1:00 ~ 3:00pm & 6:30 ~ 8:30pm, 2nd Friday of the month Location: Asahikawa International Center, Common Meeting Room (1) Feeeal Asahikawa 7F 1-jo -dori 8-chome Charge: ¥1,500 for 3 months (Free for volunteer leaders) AIC Book Collection If you have unwanted new or second-hand books in languages other than Japanese, the AIC would love to place them in our AIC book section.
+Dates: Winter Session: January 13th, February 10th, March 9th Time: 1:00 ~ 3:00pm & 6:30 ~ 8:30pm, 2nd Friday of the month Location: Asahikawa International Center, Common Meeting Room (1) Feeeal Asahikawa 7F 1-jo -dori 8-chome Charge: ¥1,500 for 3 months (Free for volunteer leaders)

+If you have unwanted new or second-hand books in languages other than Japanese, the AIC would love to place them in our AIC book section.
 To donate contact AIC.
 Tel: 25-7491 The AIC offers many services to make your life in Asahikawa more enjoyable.
 Here are just a few: Volunteer Guide: Volunteers are registered to help translate and interpret.

 Event Volunteer: The AIC has many exciting events planned for this year, including Friendship Parties and a Halloween Party.
-Why not become a volunteer and help plan these events?
 Homestay: Families are registered to welcome you into their homes for an overnight stay or just for an afternoon visit.
 For further information or to register, please contact AIC.

 AIC Computers: The AIC has two computer available for public use free of charge at the Asahikawa International Center (Feeeal Asahikawa 7F 1-jo-dori 8-chome).
 There is a time limit for use and you must register prior to use.
 Please feel free to come by and use it anytime as well as check out some of the other services and activities available at the AIC.
-Spread the Word...